FirelightWP/easy-fancybox/readme.txt

 Yes.
 A link that has the ID **fancybox-auto** (Note: there can be only ONE link like that on a page!) will be triggered automatically on page load.

-Use the instructions above but this time give the link also `id="fancybox-auto"` and remove the anchor text to hide it.
+Use the instructions above for inline content but this time give the link also `id="fancybox-auto"` (leave the class too) and remove the anchor text to hide it.
 Now the hidden div content will pop up automatically when a visitor opens the page.

 Same can be done with an image, flash movie, PDF or iframe link!
 But please remember there can be only **one** item using the ID fancybox-auto per page...

 = Can I make a menu item open in a FancyBox overlay ? =

 Yes.
 But it depends on you theme what you need to do to make it work.
-If you are on WordPress 3+ and your theme supports the new internal Custom Menu feature or if you are using a custom menu in a sidebar widget, it's easy:
+If you are on WordPress 3+ and your theme supports the new internal Custom Menu feature or if you are using a custom menu in a sidebar widget, it's easy:&nbsp;

 1. Go to Settings > Media and enable FancyBox iFrame support.
 2. Go to Appearance > Menus and open the little tab "Screen Options" in the top-right corner.